regulaforensics/Xamarin-FaceSDK/README.md

 * [Additional information](#additional-information)

 ## How to build the demo application
-1. Download or the clone current repository using the command `git clone https://github.com/regulaforensics/Xamarin-FaceSDK.git`.
+1. Download or clone this repository using the command `git clone https://github.com/regulaforensics/Xamarin-FaceSDK.git`.
 2. Open the project and run it.

 ## Documentation